Carreau/ipython-wiki/IPEP-17:-Notebook-Format-4.md

 All output formats should have the following properties:
 * `output_type`: a string, either "execute_result", "display_data", "stream", or "error"
 * `metadata`: an object containing output metadata.
-It has no reserved keys.
+This is mainly used just for `execute_result` and `display_data` outputs, and should include the same mimetype keys as the output itself.
+See also [IPEP 13](https://github.com/ipython/ipython/wiki/IPEP-13%3A-Updating-the-Message-Spec#display-metadata)

 ### Execute result